tsedio/tsed/docs/docs/platform-api.md

 ## Catch exceptions

-The new [Platform API](/docs/platform-api.md) introduce a new way to catch an exception with the @@Catch@@ decorator and to let you control the exact flow of control and the content of the response sent back to the client.
+The new [Platform API](/docs/platform-api.md) introduces a new way to catch an exception with the @@Catch@@ decorator, and to let you control the exact flow of control and the response's content sent back to the client.

 See [Exception filter](/docs/exceptions.md#exception-filter) page to get more details.